OpenFn/docs/adaptors/msgraph.md

 OpenFn workflows and generic OAuth setup are compatible with both the delegated and application scopes.

-Below is a list of commonly used OAuth MS Scopes for your reference.
+Below is a list of commonly used OAuth MS Scopes for your reference. **The scopes required will depend on your use case, so please refer to the MS Graph documentation on [OAuth Scopes](https://learn.microsoft.com/en-us/entra/identity-platform/scopes-oidc)), and/or consult with your system administrator.**

 1. _User scopes_:
    - `User.Read` (Read user profile)